fmm-wiki/fmm-wiki.github.io/docs/documentation/input/index.md

 ## GPS data

 GPS trajectory data should be stored in one of the two format:
-- an ESRI shapefile where each feature stores a trajectory.
+- GDAL trajectory file: an ESRI shapefile where each feature stores a trajectory.
 The id field name will be specified by the user.
-- a CSV file with a header row and columns separated by `;`.
+- CSV trajectory file: a CSV file with a header row and columns separated by `;`.
 Each row stores a trajectory with geometry in [WKT linestring format](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry).
 The id and geometry column name will be specified by the user.
 An example can be found at [trips.csv](https://github.com/cyang-kth/fmm/blob/master/example/data/trips.csv)
+- CSV point file: a CSV file with a header row and columns separated by `;`.
+Each row stores a single observation containing id, x, y, timestamp(optional).
+The file must be sorted already by id and timestamp (trajectory will be passed).
+An example can be found at [gps.csv](https://github.com/cyang-kth/fmm/blob/master/example/data/gps.csv)

 ## Network data